MetaTradingVR/mtfema_backtester/project_status.md

 # MT 9 EMA Backtester Status Report

 ## Project Overview
 The Multi-Timeframe 9 EMA Extension Strategy Backtester (MT 9 EMA Backtester) is a comprehensive tool for backtesting a specific trading strategy that leverages multiple timeframes and the 9-period Exponential Moving Average (EMA).
+The system has been expanded to support custom indicators and live trading integrations.

 ## Component Status